A Guide to SaaS Pricing Strategy: Models, Challenges, and Key Considerations

 You can forecast value within any pricing model.
 While Fivetran prices per credit, user access is implied as a benefit via each tier’s description and sync frequency:

-As tiers and prices get higher, the sync frequency becomes faster.
+As tiers get higher and prices increase, the sync frequency becomes faster.
 Each level notes itself (“Starters” with “foundational” use, “Enterprise” with “enhanced” use), which sets expectations for the size of the company.
 Multiple users on different teams don’t have time to wait for data to become available: They have other responsibilities and need up-to-date data as soon as they log in.

 Fivetran was able to align its messaging around how customers get value from the product.
 But it doesn’t mean that these qualities are forever set in stone.
 Lewis noted that having both internal and external check-ins “on a monthly basis is really important, just to talk about changes, challenges, what customers are seeing, and what’s difficult on the engineering and finance sides.”
 These conversations are opportunities to strike even clearer messaging on customer concerns and forecast customers’ needs and desires through future offerings.